Food Science Major

 The following thirteen (13) core requirements are required of Food Science majors in all concentrations:

-- FDSC 161 Introduction to Food Science and Technology or
+- FDSC 161 Introduction to Food Science and Technology with Lab or

 - FDSC 151 Principles of Food Science

 - FDSC 351 Food Engineering and Processing with Lab